Scoring your Credit - How's your FICO?

 All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following factors in building your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in calculating your credit score:

 Your FICO score greatly affects how much you pay in interest every month

-Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 Improving your score

-Know your FICO
+Know your FICO score

-Want to know more about credit scores?
-Call us at (718) 477-4405.
+Curious about credit scores?
+Call us: (718) 477-4405.